 Classes and Class Format

 DNP-FNP courses are all offered using a variety of hybrid formats – immersion in a cultural context, online, in person, video-conferencing, etc. In general, one’s physical presence in class is required at least once or twice per month.
-Classes are held on Augsburg’s campus in Minneapolis and at our learning sites in Rochester, MN.
+Classes are held on Augsburg’s campus in Minneapolis.

 Classes taught in an immersion format off-campus and abroad are optional, however, students are highly encouraged to enroll in these life-transforming experiences.
-(See: study abroad) Video conferencing is used to connect Rochester and Minneapolis for some classes, however, all students and faculty must be prepared to travel at least once a term between Rochester and Minneapolis for classes.
+(See: study abroad).

 Semester Credit Hours in the Post-BSN to DNP-FNP